When This Medicine Should Not Be Used

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

-- Do not get this medicine in your eyes or on your skin.
-This medicine can be very harmful if it touches these areas or if it leaks out of the injection.
-If any of the medicine gets in your eyes, wash the eyes with water, saline, or a balanced salt irrigating eye solution for at least 15 minutes and check with your doctor right away.
-If any of the medicine gets in your skin, wash the affected part with water for at least 15 minutes and remove contaminated clothes and shoes.
-Check with your doctor right away.
-Destroy the contaminated clothes and clean the shoes thoroughly before you wear them again.
+- Tell your doctor right away if you get this medicine in your eyes or on your skin.
+This medicine can be very harmful if it touches these areas or if it leaks out of the injection site.
+Wash your eyes with water, saline, or an irrigating eye solution for at least 15 minutes.
+Wash the affected skin area with water for at least 15 minutes.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.